 MSRI: Simons Auditorium

-Potential participants should skim bits of the rst two, but need not read either in
+Potential participants should skim bits of the first two, but need not read either in full.